Clyde River National Park

 Clyde River is a national park in south-eastern New South Wales (Australia) between Batemans Bay and Nelligen.
 It includes 9 km of river frontage to the Clyde River, bounded on three sides by the Clyde River and on the northeast by the Kings Highway.
 It was created from a part of Benandarah State Forest; in 2000 10.91 km2 of the state forest was set aside as a national park.
 The park forms part of the Ulladulla to Merimbula Important Bird Area, identified as such by BirdLife International because of its importance for swift parrots.

-This national park is a natural playground, where you can go fishing, kayaking, canoeing, swimming and at the same time enjoy the beautiful landscape.

-Primarily, this is the land of the Walbunja people, the Clyde River has been an inexhaustible source of food for them for thousands of years.
+Primarily, this is the land of the Walbunja people.